Electron correlations in kagome metals $AV_3Sb_5$ (A= K, Rb, Cs): Computation methods

 \emph{Numerical details.} All DFT calculations are performed by using VASP package \cite{kresse_ab_1993,kresse_efficiency_1996,kresse_efficient_1996}, in which the generalized gradient approximation \cite{perdew_generalized_1996} with the PBEsol exchange-correlation functional \cite{perdew_restoring_2008} are implemented.
+Due to the metallic nature of our system, the Methfessel-Paxton smearing technique was employed \cite{PhysRevB.40.3616}.
+Starting from the experimental lattice parameters and atomic positions \cite{ortiz_new_2019}, the crystal structure and internal coordinates were relaxed.
+To ensure more accurate calculations of total energy and forces, this relaxation used a denser k-mesh density of $11\times 11 \times 7$, a plane-wave basis energy cutoff of 600 eV, and included van der Waals dispersion corrections via the DFT-D3 method \cite{grimme_consistent_2010}.
+External hydrostatic pressure was applied by setting the stress tensor.
 The localized Wannier functions are constructed by VASP2WANNIER90 interface and WANNIER90 package \cite{pizzi_wannier90_2020,mostofi_updated_2014}.
-The crystal structure under different pressure are relaxed with a dense $11\times 11 \times 7$ k-mesh and a 600 eV energy cutoff for the plane-wave basis, while the van der Waals dispersion energy-correction is included via the DFT-D3 method \cite{grimme_consistent_2010}.
-The cRPA calculation adopt the projector approach with a coarser $9\times 9 \times 6$ k-mesh and $107$ empty bands.
+In cRPA and the GW bands calculation, increasing the k-point density dramatically increases the computational cost.
+According to the convergence check in the Appendix (see FIG.~\ref{fig:convergency}), we choose a optimal $9\times 9 \times 6$ k-mesh and $107$ empty bands.